Virtual Teacher Newsletter August 18th,

 7. Olympic Website from Tasmania

 Here's another great effort from Tasmania.
-An interesting site with
+An interesting site

-activities and resources for teachers K-6. there are detailed lesson
+activities and resources for teachers K-6. there are detailed

 plans integrating computer use with the Olympic theme, including

 newspaper, powerpoint, word etc publication ideas.
-There are also
+There are

 some printable games and other resources.
 Well worth a look.